mervecoskunn/lotus-project/README.md

 #### Registration And User Accounts

 * As a Site User I want to register an account so that I have a personal account and get access to my profile
   *  In the navigation bar the user can click the Login link in the menu sign up for a new account Login page has a register link if user doesnot have a account.
-User can register and lotur team send a email to register mail adress for register confirmation.
+User can register and lotus team send a email to register mail adress for register confirmation.
 When user click this link user can see login page and can login.
 When this is done the user can access the personal account.
 *  As a Site User I want to have my own user profile so that I can view my personal order history, update my contact / payment information
   *  When the user has created an account and is logged in the menu My Profile in the menu takes them to a profile page were they can access personal information and order history.
-The write reviews function is not implemented yet.
 * As a Site User I want to log out from the site so that I can feel safe that nobody can access my information
   * When the user is logged in it is possible to choose the 'Log Out'-option in the navigation menu.